jacopotagliabue/paas-data-ingestion/README.md

 Following the infrastructure-as-code paradigm, the folder contains the Pulumi code necessary to properly set up the AWS (lambda function, API Gateway, Cloudwatch, Firehose, etc.) and Snowflake components needed for the ingestion platform to work.
 For instructions on how to run it, see below.

-`infrastructure/__main__.py` checks which services have to create/updated or removed.
+`infrastructure/__main__.py` checks which services have to be created/updated/removed.
 The script defines:

 - `s3_logs_bucket` is the S3 bucket we use to store the logs sent to Firehose;
 - `sf_database` is the database on Snowflake;